VisaMadeEasy - AI Student Visa Support

 That's a 12-month roadmap, and students needed help now.

-• Solvable without complex fintech integrations
+• They are solvable without complex governmental API integrations

 The problem